sri-rang/securities-case/README.md

 This is the securities-casus project.
 This project is used as a casus when selecting new hires for the company I work for.

+Build this project by;

+    $ mvn clean install

 ## Main subprojects

 ### securities-casus-service